 Why I Love Sleep Sacks for Both Babies and Toddlers

-- Sleep sacks are a great physical reminder in the nap and bedtime routine that sleep is coming (and auditory, with the zipper!).
+First, sleep sacks are a great physical reminder in the nap and bedtime routine that sleep is coming (and auditory, with the zipper!).
+My girls often started yawning or rubbing their eyes as soon as they got in their sleep sacks.

-- They help keep babies and kids warm at night!
+Sleep sacks also help keep babies and toddlers warm at night!
 It is not safe for babies under 12 months to have anything in the crib the with them, and I’ve not seen many toddlers actually able to stay under a blanket while sleeping.
-So zipping my girls in their sleep sacks gives me the peace of mind that they’re warm.
+So zipping my girls in their sleep sacks gives me the peace of mind that they’re warm all night long.

 Now here’s a little guide on my favorite baby and toddler sleep sacks, from me to you.